large-scale-gxe-methods/GEM/README.md

         Default: , (comma-separated)

 --kin-diag
      Diagonal value of kinship matrix that not accounting for inbreeding.
-Default: 1.0"
+          Default: 1.0 (for 2x the kinship matrix).

 Filtering Options:

 --maf
-     Minimum threshold value [0, 0.5] to exclude variants based on the minor allele frequency.
+     Variants with a minor allele frequency less than this threshold value (range: [0, 0.5]) will be excluded.
         Default: 0.001

 --miss-geno-cutoff
-     Maximum threshold value [0, 1.0] to filter variants based on the missing genotype rate.
+     Variants with a missing genotype rate greater than this threshold value (range: [0, 1.0]) will be excluded.
         Default: 0.05

 --include-snp-file